-- 12.40 Upon completion of this process, all applicants will be informed of the outcome by the Chair of the Standing Panel (SNL).
-If requested, further feedback will be arranged by a mutually agreed method. - 12.41 The faculty officer will forward details of the appointed module leader to the Student Records Office (SRO).
-SRO will ensure these details are updated in SITS. - 12.42 The successful applicant should confirm their acceptance of the role by email to the Chair of the Standing Panel (SNL). - 12.43 Once ratified, the responsible Faculty Executive ensures that the following are informed of the change in module leadership: - Subject Network Committee - all faculty executives - o employing academic partner of all applicants.
+- 12.42 The successful applicant should confirm their acceptance of the role by email to the Chair of the Standing Panel (SNL). - 12.43 Once ratified, the responsible Faculty Executive ensures that the following are informed of the change in module leadership: - Subject Network Committee - o all faculty executives - o employing academic partner of all applicants.